GriffinRidgeback/Spark-Template/README.md

 The following warning message appears:  _More than one scala library found in the build path_

 Right click on the project -> Build path -> Configure build path and remove Scala Library Container.

+# Update source folder src/main/java to src/main/scala
+Right click -> Refactor -> Rename  to scala

+Can do the same thing for test